opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 -------------------------
 When working on a new scene the default name (untitled) followed by a progressive number is assigned to the scene until you save it with a different name.
 This name is also used in case the $scenepath variable is used in the project settings to store temporarily the material used in the scene.

-.. note:: Untitled scenes and related material are stored in the ``Toonz 7.0 stuff\projects\temp``  folder, and deleted when the scene is saved with a proper name or not saved at all.
+.. note:: Untitled scenes and related material are stored in the ``OpenToonz 1.x stuff\projects\temp``  folder, and deleted when the scene is saved with a proper name or not saved at all.
 Check regularly the ``temp``  folder, and if there is some content, delete it to free disk space.

 Scene files can be saved and loaded as TNZ files using the related menu commands.
 Scenes have to be saved in the current project +scenes folder, or any of its sub-folders, in order to retrieve all the material when they are loaded back.